danielzelayadev/minus-minus-c/README.md

 ## Running the tests

 This project uses snapshot tests.
-This means that the output code of the compiled will be tested against its corresponding snapshot in the `./snapshots` folder.
+This means that the output code of the compiler will be tested against its corresponding snapshot in the `./snapshots` folder.
 The snapshot is the expected code, and the compiled code is the actual code.
 If they do not match, the test fails, otherwise, it succeeds. </br></br>
-Whenever you get the expected code from the compiler, create a snapshot of it so it can be used as a test case for future changes to the compiled code.
+Whenever you get the expected code from the compiler, create a snapshot of it so it can be used as a test case for future changes to the compiler code.
 Snapshots must be updated as the expected code changes.

 ### Creating a New Snapshot